Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Conclusion

 \section{Conclusion}

 In this work, we propose a new method for robust oriented bounding box detection in large scale 3D scenes.
 We regress Local Canonical Coordinates (LCC) instead of direct offsets.
 Bounding box orientations are generated by Canonical Voting.
 LCC checking with back projection is leveraged to eliminate false positives.
-Results show that our model achieves state-of-the-art performance on ScanNet and SceneNN with 8.8 and 5.1 mAP improvement respectively.
+Results show that our model achieves state-of-the-art performance.